sdsu-campus-beauty

 When the season came to an end, the Aztecs had compiled 32 wins, the second most in a season in program history, and Dutcher had kept the promise he and Coach Fisher had made nearly a quarter century earlier, that SDSU would play for a national championship.

-For the 18th consecutive season, finishing with a 15-1 mark, the Aztecs posted a winning record on their home floor.
-The 2022-23 campaign also marked the 18th straight year SDSU reached double digit home wins and it topped all Division I institutions in the state of California in total attendance.
+For the 19th consecutive season, finishing with a 14-1 mark, the Aztecs posted double-digit wins and finished with a winning record on their home floor.
+In addition, it topped all Division I institutions in the state of California in total attendance.

 Dutcher arrived at SDSU shortly after Fisher was hired on March 26, 1999.
 In his first year in “America’s Finest City,” the Aztecs won only five games, but improved upon their win total from the season before.
 After that, San Diego State posted a 14-14 record in 2000-01, before winning the 2002 MW Championship, earning an NCAA tournament bid and finishing with a 21-12 record.
 The 2002-03 campaign saw SDSU receive an NIT invitation, which culminated in the program’s first Division I postseason victory.